General Translation

 <Var>{user.name}</Var>

-The <Var> component is always used inside of a <T> component or in a dictionary entry.
+The <Var> component is always used inside of a <T> component.
 Think of it as a catch all for dynamic values that do not fit in to the category of <Currency>, <DateTime>, or <Num>.

 Reference